 Quick Response Vehicles

-Our medical branch has six Quick Response Vehicles, or QRVs, to respond to calls in the city.
+Our medical branch has four Quick Response Vehicles, or QRVs, to respond to calls in the city.
 Our dispatch center contacts the QRV crews via radio and pager, relaying the approximate location of a possible medical emergency.
 Once the QRV arrives on scene and the patient has been evaluated, first responder care is provided and the QRV team decides whether the patient can be released at the scene, or needs to be transported to an ESD station or to Rampart.
 If the patient is deemed stable, these QRVs are transport capable.